 There are no better ways to learn more about East Germany under DDR reign than a visit to the DDR interactive museum in Berlin.
 The museum showcases many aspects of what it was like to live in East Germany, from being eavesdropped on by the government with their intelligent surveillance program to the movement that eventually took down the Iron Curtain.

-If you want to go full-on alternative like I did, you should stay in the Kreuzberg area (Jetpak Alternative, the hostel I recommended) and hang out at Kastanienalle Street where all the cool cafes and second-hand shops are.
+If you want to go full-on alternative as I did, you should stay in Kreuzberg, a lovely creative district, and hang out at Kastanienalle Street where all the cool cafes and second-hand shops are.

 Where to Stay in Berlin?